-- 1. Use a 500 ml flask to prepare the diluted gel buffer. - 2.
-Pour 3.0 grams of UltraSpec-Agarose[TM] into the prepared buffer.
+- 1. Use a 1 L flask or bottle to prepare the diluted gel buffer. - 2.
+Pour 4.8 grams of UltraSpec-AgaroseTM into the prepared buffer.
 Swirl to disperse clumps. - 3.
 With a marking pen, indicate the level of solution volume on the outside of the flask. - 4.
 Heat the agarose solution as outlined previously for individual gel preparation.
 The heating time will require adjustment due to the larger total volume of gel buffer solution. - 5.
-Cool the agarose solution to 60° C with swirling to promote even dissipation of heat.
-If evaporation has occurred, add distilled water to bring the solution up to the original volume as marked on the flask in step 3. - 6.
-Dispense the required volume of cooled agarose solution for casting each gel.
-Measure 30 ml for a 7 x 7 cm tray, 50 ml for a 7 x 10 cm tray, and 60 ml for a 7 x 14 cm tray.
-For this experiment, 7 x 7 cm gels are recommended. - Allow the gel to completely solidify.
-It will become firm and cool to the touch after approximately 20 minutes.
-Then proceed with preparing the gel for electrophoresis.
+Cool the agarose solution to 60 °C with swirling to promote even dissipation of heat.
+If evaporation has occurred, add distilled water to bring the solution up to the original volume as marked on the flask in step 3.